THREAD-3-2/elec_mech_beam/docs/matlab.rst

  MATLAB code
 =============

-This primitive example just shows how to document MATLAB code with Sphinx using the `matlabdomain extension <https://github.com/sphinx-contrib/matlabdomain/blob/master/README.rst>`_.
+This MATLAB code is documented with Sphinx using the `matlabdomain extension <https://github.com/sphinx-contrib/matlabdomain/blob/master/README.rst>`_.